January 18-20, 2019

-The San Diego 4 Wheelers invite you to join us at the 19th Annual Superstition Mountain Run, located at the Superstition Mountain OHV area just west of El Centro.
-We have a variety of trails from SUV to Category 5 Runs, Raffle, Food and other special events.
+The San Diego 4 Wheelers invite you to join us at the 21st Annual Superstition Mountain Run, located at the Superstition Mountain OHV area just west of El Centro.
+We have a variety of trails from SUV to Category 5 Runs, Raffle and Food.
 Beginners and new 4×4 vehicle owners welcome.
-This is event is open to 4×4 vehicles that do not require a helmet.
+This event is open to 4×4 vehicles that do not require a helmet.
 Sorry no side-by-sides, quads or motorcycles.

 All Vehicles must pass a safety inspection for the required equipment.
 We will be checking!